amandavolkamer/IBM-Coursera-/README.md

 - Folium: Python library used for creating interactive maps.

 ### Additional Notes
 The notebooks are designed for educational purposes and are intended to demonstrate my understanding of key data science concepts learned during the IBM Data Science course.
+Some notebooks (like the House Sales) may not render properly on GitHub due to missing widget states.
+These notebooks can be executed locally in a Jupyter environment for full functionality.